-Pick the right measurement standard for your building
+Pick the right measurement standard to measure your building’s RSF

 When you measure a building, accuracy matters.
 BOMA’s ANSI-certified standards are the most widely recognized way to calculate building area for leasing, valuation, benchmarking, and compliance.
 Each standard is written specifically to meet a leasing need in the marketplace.
 Choosing the correct one avoids disputes, keeps your data defensible, and builds trust between owners, managers, and tenants.

-Below is a clear guide to the current BOMA standards and how to choose the right one.
+Below is a clear guide to the current BOMA International’s Building Measurement standards and how to choose the right one.

 There are 6 currently maintained standards maintained by BOMA International.